-Having a degree is a tremendous asset to help put your name on the radar for potential employers, but it's by far not the only arrow in the quiver.
-Work experience locks in further potential, "building useful skills that cannot be taught in the classroom as well as contacts that students otherwise would not be exposed to," highlights Pamela Maynard, general manager, Avanade UK.
+Work experience is an important part of becoming ‘workplace-ready’, "building useful skills that cannot be taught in the classroom as well as contacts that students otherwise would not be exposed to," explains Avanade UK’s general manager.

 Work experience equips you with certain soft skills such as team working, communication skills and commercial awareness, all of which are sought after by employers, especially at a graduate level.

-"Employers value competitive advantage and that's what work experience gives you," adds Andy Airey, chief executive of the Inspiring Futures Foundation.
+"Employers value competitive advantage and that's what work experience gives you," adds the chief executive of the Inspiring Futures Foundation.
 "If you take two graduates with equally good qualifications and personal attributes; one has gained work experience and the other has none, it is likely that the job will go to the person who has shown initiative and gained experience.

 One of the great things about gaining work experience as a student is that it gives you the chance to try things out to see if they suit you.
 Want to find out what a company is actually like to work for, or what doing a certain job is like?
 Well work experience gives you the chance to experience this – for a week, a fortnight, a summer or even a year.

 "A year long or vacation placement will look very impressive on your CV and, if you perform well, can lead to the offer of a full-time job after graduation.
-Many employers use their placement schemes as the first stage in graduate recruitment," notes Maggie Walkowska, engineering and technology careers expert at Middlesex University.
+Many employers use their placement schemes as the first stage in graduate recruitment," notes the engineering and technology careers expert at Middlesex University.

 Indeed, the skills – both soft and technically focused will all help you start on the professional development path.
-If you plan to work towards professional registration skills you learn during work experience are the first steps towards ticking off competencies.
+If you plan to work towards professional registration, skills you learn during work experience are the first steps towards ticking off competencies.
 Be sure to take advantage of the IET's Career Manager tool to record all you achieve during your placements and internships.